Table of Contents[Hide][Show]

 Running shoes are great at a theme park, with plenty of arch support and cushioning for a long day of walking from attraction to attraction.
-You never want to wear flip flops to a theme park because some rides require closed toe shoes.
+You never want to wear flip-flops to a theme park because some rides require closed-toe shoes.
 Plus they aren’t really comfortable walking shoes, and you could walk eight miles in a day at Disney World.
 (Ask me how I know.)

 I actually ALWAYS have my running shoes with me, but I don’t want to ruin them by walking.
 I have my running shoes with me for, well, running.

-4. On Cloud – On Cloud running shoes are lightweight, so they pack well.
+On Cloud running shoes are lightweight, so they pack well.
 And you can wear them with the slip-on speed laces.
 The rubber soles have carried me through marathons and on moderate hikes.
 One caveat: the sole can embed stones and sticks.

 They come in a variety of colors.
 Check them out here.

-6. New Balance – Westin Hotels let you leave your exercise shoes at home (and your workout gear, too!).
+Westin Hotels let you leave your exercise shoes at home (and your workout gear, too!).
 You borrow a pair of New Balance athletic shoe, along with shorts, a shirt and socks.
 This costs $5 and you get to keep the socks.
 I was so impressed with the New Balance shoes I tried, I bought a pair of 480v6 sneakers.

 Best Travel Shoes for Adventures

 But if you require ankle stability, you might want a higher hiking boot.
 Make sure whatever you choose is waterproof.
 When we hiked in Patagonia, I wore the Merrell Siren Edge Q2.
-This is a comfortable shoe for all day hiking.
+This is a comfortable shoe for all-day hiking.
 And it has great traction.

 Shop all Merrell shoes here.